Pink Floyd: 2022–present: "Hey, Hey, Rise Up!" and conflicts

 Pink Floyd removed music from streaming services in Russia and Belarus.
 Their work with Waters remained, leading to speculation that Waters had blocked its removal; Gilmour said only that "I was disappointed ...
 Read into that what you will."
 Waters refused to condemn Russia's invasion and criticised "Hey, Hey, Rise Up!".
 Shortly afterwards, Gilmour and his wife, Polly Samson, condemned Waters on Twitter as "a lying, thieving, hypocritical, tax-avoiding, lip-synching, misogynistic, sick-with-envy megalomaniac".
 In 2023, Waters released The Dark Side of the Moon Redux, a new version of the album, and Pink Floyd released a box set, The Dark Side of the Moon 50th Anniversary.
 In 2024, Gilmour released his fifth solo album, Luck and Strange, featuring keyboards recorded with Wright in 2007.

-In October 2024, Pink Floyd agreed to sell their catalogue to Sony Music for approximately $400 million.
-The sale included the rights to Pink Floyd's recorded music, merchandise and spin-offs, but not songwriting.
-Variety reported that Pink Floyd had been seeking to sell their catalogue for some time, but that this had been hampered by infighting.
-Before the sale, Gilmour said he wanted to "be rid of the decision-making and the arguments that are involved with keeping [the catalogue] going ...
-It's three people saying yes, but one person saying no." A 4K restoration of Pink Floyd: Live at Pompeii was screened in cinemas from 24 April 2025 and released on home media shortly after.
-A soundtrack album was released on 2 May, which became Pink Floyd's seventh UK number-one album.
+In 2023, Variety reported that Pink Floyd had been seeking to sell their catalogue for some time but that this had been hampered by infighting.
+Gilmour said he wanted to "be rid of the decision-making and the arguments that are involved with keeping [the catalogue] going ...
+It's three people saying yes, but one person saying no." In October 2024, Pink Floyd agreed to sell their catalogue to Sony Music for approximately $400 million.
+The sale included the rights to Pink Floyd's recordings, merchandise and spin-offs, but not songwriting.
+A 4K restoration of Pink Floyd: Live at Pompeii was screened in cinemas from 24 April 2025 and released on home media shortly after.
+The soundtrack album, released on 2 May, became Pink Floyd's seventh UK number-one album.